VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: Related Work

 To evaluate various uses of LLM in generating learning materials, such as code explanations~\cite{Leinonen2023ComparingCE}, learning objectives~\cite{sridhar2023harnessing}, they have been evaluated based on general criteria, such as ``easy to understand'' or ``accuracy'' without thoroughly considering the quality for specific tasks.
-However, to ensure quality, it is essential to establish specific and measurable criteria tailored to the learning tasks for which the output will be used.
-Moreover, balancing the use of LLM with the role of instructors can facilitate integrating LLM into education practice because relying solely on an automatic pipeline with LLM may easily result in low quality.
-In that sense, we aim to establish criteria for assessing education dialogues and propose an LLM-based pipeline that can generate high-quality dialogues scalable while considering vicarious learners.
+However, to ensure quality, it is essential to establish specific and measurable criteria tailored to each task.
+Moreover, integrating LLM into education practice requires balancing the use of LLM with the role of instructors since relying solely on an automatic pipeline with LLM may result in low quality.
+Thus, we aim to establish criteria for assessing education dialogues and propose an LLM-based pipeline that can generate high-quality dialogues scalable while considering vicarious learners.
 Further, based on this pipeline, we aim to design an interactive system that allows collaboration between LLM and instructors in authoring dialogues.